Alvera Frederic: Personal life

 Like some other Americans with Black heritage at the time, Alvera passed as white for socioeconomic benefit.
 She later feared her Ohio friends finding out what was, for the time, a 'dirty secret'.
 She did not inform their children of their complex racial heritage.

 (The following sources discuss the life of Anita Hemmings, a multiracial woman of Boston who passed as white to attend Vassar.
 She and her multiracial physician husband raised their children as white for opportunity, and some later generations did not learn the full story of their complex heritage until later adult life.)

 Harold Kalina died in 1995.
 Their grown married daughter, Gail Lukasik, had been researching her mother's family and in 1997 confronted her mother with some of her findings.
 She had learned that Alvera was listed as 'colored' on her birth certificate and Black (Negro) in a later census.
 (These records had been confirmed by the State of Louisiana in a letter.)
 Alvera at first denied these records, then she broke down and confessed.
 She made Gail swear not to tell a soul, not even her brother, until she died.
-Gail kept this promise for 17 years.)
+Gail kept this promise for 17 years.

 When Gail learned about her mother's (and her) ancestry, her mother's quirks seemed to fall into place.
 Alvera wore make-up to bed, saying it was "in case you suddenly took ill and went to a hospital you had to look your best!".
 She stayed out of sunlight, and kept her house obsessively neat.
-She lad the Kalina family in dramatic Sunday church entrances, where they took the first pew.
+She led the Kalina family in dramatic Sunday church entrances, where they took the first pew.
 A neighbor derided them as 'the first family'.
 Gail confided what she had learned to her husband and their own children, who seemed not the least encumbered by their newly found black heritage.